What is the Professional Compensation System or ProComp?

 Once you are a DPS employee, your base salary can increase via the following ways:

-- Comprehensive Professional Evaluation – A salary increase of $398.51 if you have 14 or fewer years of credited service and receive a satisfactory evaluation.
+- Comprehensive Professional Evaluation – A base building salary increase of $805.78 if you have 14 or fewer years of credited service and receive a satisfactory evaluation.
+A base building salary increase of $402.89 if you have 15 or more years of credited service and receive a satisfactory evaluation.

 2. INCENTIVE COMPENSATION